Take an Official State-Approved Hunter Safety Course

 Oklahoma offers a variety of hunting licenses tailored to different categories of hunters, including residents, non-residents, youth, seniors, and specialty licenses.
 Understanding the distinctions between these licenses will help you select the appropriate one for your hunting activities.

-The Resident Hunting License is available to Oklahoma residents aged 16 and older.
-This license grants the holder the ability to hunt most game species within the state.
+The Resident Hunting License is available to Oklahoma residents aged 18 and older.
 Residents may also purchase combination licenses that include both hunting and fishing privileges, providing convenience and cost savings for those interested in multiple outdoor activities.

 The Non-Resident Hunting License is required for individuals who do not reside in Oklahoma but wish to hunt within the state.
 Non-resident licenses are typically more expensive than resident licenses and may have additional restrictions or requirements.
 Non-residents can also purchase combination licenses that include fishing privileges.